HaxeFoundation/code-cookbook/assets/content/cookbook/Other/compiling-cpp-code-windows-mingw.md

 # Compiling c++ code on Windows using mingw

-On windows, the compiler by default expects an installation of Microsoft Visual Studio Community edition when targeting c++.
+On Windows, the compiler by default expects an installation of Microsoft Visual Studio Community edition when targeting c++.

 However, there's the possibility of using [mingw](http://www.mingw.org/) instead, wich is much more quick and lightweight when it comes to installation size and hazzle.